 Why trying to “tough it out” alone is never a good idea

 Sometimes accident victims resist the idea of reaching out to others for help.
 Yet while a stoic, self-reliant attitude can sometimes be beneficial, it’s likely to backfire when applied to post-accident anxiety.
 Here’s why:

 - Suppressing negative emotions won’t make them go away: When these emotions finally come to the surface, the results can be harmful, and even debilitating.

 - Unresolved emotional issues can often have grave physical consequences: Including high blood pressure, digestive issues, rapid heart rate, and insomnia—all of these conditions run counter to your primary goal, which is to enjoy a full recovery.

 - Dealing with some aspects of an auto accident requires professional expertise: This is especially true when it comes to handling insurance companies and deciding whether to pursue legal action.
 Insurers and negligent parties have their own interests in mind.
 You need someone in your corner who will watch out for yours.

 That brings us to the topic of choosing the right law firm to represent you.
 Here are some key things to keep in mind when making this important choice:

-- Words are great, but results are what count: For example, the auto accident attorneys here at Douglas and London have recovered more than $4 billion for their clients over the years.
+- Words are great, but results are what count: For example, the New York City personal injury lawyers here at Douglas and London have recovered more than $4 billion for their clients over the years.
 Can other law firms say the same?